ixpantia/ixplorer/README.md

 devtools::install_github("ixpantia/ixplorer")
 ```

-# English
+## English

-The ixplorer package takes the functionality of ixplorer close to the
+The ixplorer package brings the functionality of ixplorer closer to you.
-client.

-## Installation
+### Installation

 In case you do not have the devtools package installed on your computer,
 you can do it with: